This is information from our 2019 Clergy Retreat, as a sample of how we bring our clergy network together.

-We invite rabbis, cantors, and master Jewish educators from across the country to join us for JOIN for Justice 2019 Clergy Network Gathering!
-This event will take place from Monday, March 4 at 12 p.m. to Wednesday, March 6 at 3 p.m., at the Pearlstone Retreat Center, and is open to clergy JOIN has trained, as well as others in our network (see more on our FAQ page).
-We hope you can join us!
+We invite rabbis and cantors from across the country to join us for our JOIN for Justice Clergy Network Gathering!
+This event is open to clergy JOIN has trained, as well as others in our network (see more on our FAQ page).

 In the last thirteen years, the 700 rabbis, cantors, and Jewish educators JOIN has trained in organizing have been doing amazing work standing for a more just world and building vibrant, relational Jewish communities.
-The last year and a half has particularly challenged your leadership.
+From our continued conversations with our program participants and alumni, we understand that the last year and a half has particularly challenged your leadership.

 We have heard from many of you how much you could benefit from a little time away from your meetings and emails, to reflect on how the current moment in this country challenges you to lead, to learn from your fellow clergy’s ideas, successes, and struggles, and to get support grappling with the big questions that no one else is helping you answer.